 Federal records like the Social Security Administration’s Death Master File (SSDA) are in danger of being closed.
 MGC monitors national legislation and sends a liaison to the Records Preservation and Access Committee.

 Who are we?
+Volunteers that educate and advocate as laws are formed.
 People need open access to records for so many reasons: military repatriation cases, health family histories, probate and inheritance cases, press investigations, legal research, genealogy, guardianships, and historical research, to name but a few.
 We have a right to access public records!

 MGC receives support from both organizations and individuals.
-See a list of our current organizational supporters here.
 Won’t you consider lending us your support, too?
-Our basic level is only $10 per year, and gets you a discount to our Seminar.
+Our basic level is only $20 per year.
 Click here to find our Member Societies

 The MGC Board of Officers and Directors is run entirely by volunteers.
 We are always looking for help, and joining our team is a great way to learn about the genealogical community, conference planning, and of course, legislation.
 The pay is lousy, but the rewards are so satisfying!
 We’d love to show you the ropes.
 Click here to read more about the responsibilities of each position.
 You don’t need to be an expert — we’ll train you!